 Low-income racialized communities have been hit hardest by COVID-19 and its economic impact.
 A guaranteed livable income would assist all, but especially those in our society who are economically disadvantaged by manifestations of systemic racism.

 Please note that the terms “universal basic income” (UBI) and guaranteed livable income used here do not endorse any particular design.
-The intent of the Moderator's letter and this Take Action is to raise up principles on which a program for basic income would be designed and implemented.
+Our focus is on raising up principles on which a program for basic income would be designed and implemented.

 What Is Basic Income?